-Our income tax expense increased \$0.4 million to \$1.0 million as of March 31, 2012, as compared to \$0.6 million in the same period in 2011.
-The increase in our income tax expense was principally attributable to the improvement in our operating results.
-Our effective tax rate for the three months ended March 31, 2012 was 47.3% as compared with 36.2% for the same period in the prior year.
-Our effective tax rate was negatively impacted by the change in the value of the private placement warrants discussed above in "Other (income) expense, net."
-As the expense associated with the change in the private placement warrants is not deductible for income tax purposes, this expense resulted in an increase in our effective tax rate from 36.2% to 47.3% for the three months ended March 31, 2012.
+Our income tax expense increased \$0.2 million for the three months ended September 30, 2012, to \$1.0 million, as compared to \$0.8 million in the comparable period of 2011.
+Our effective tax rate for the three months ended September 30, 2012 was 34.6% compared with 30.6% for the comparable prior year quarter ended.
+Our stated effective tax rate is affected by the exclusion from taxable income of the changes in the valuation of the private placement warrants in the three months ended September 30, 2012 and 2011.
+The income or expense associated with the change in the private placement warrants is excluded from the computation of taxable income.
 Given the subjectivity and volatility of the valuation of the private placement warrants, we are unable to estimate the annual impact of the change in the private placement warrants and the corresponding effect on our effective tax rate for the full year.
 Accordingly, we include the effect of the change in the valuation of the private placement warrants, when known, in the period in which it occurs.